Skip to Main Content

 Low- or no-interest promotional periodGood credit is usually needed to qualify

-New card may come with better benefitsGenerally comes with a balance transfer fee
+New card may come with better benefitsSome cards charge a balance transfer fee, typically 3% to 5%

-Can potentially pay off credit card debt fasterHigher APR begins once the promotional period expires
+Can potentially pay off credit card debt fasterRegular APR begins once the promotional period expires

-You can use this type of personal loan to pay off your outstanding credit card balances.
+You can use a type of personal loan called a debt consolidation loan to pay off your outstanding credit card balances.
 Afterward, you’ll only be responsible for one monthly payment at a fixed interest rate.

 But a downside is that some lenders charge origination fees, which can increase the total borrowing cost of the loan.